Accelergy-Project/accelergy-timeloop-infrastructure/README.md

       % cd accelergy-timeloop-infrastructure
       % export DOCKER_NAME=<name of user with push privileges>
       % export DOCKER_PASS=<password of user with push privileges>
+      % # Pushing both images
       % make push
+      % # If you want to push an image for specific arhitecture
+      % # make "push-amd64 or push-arm64"
 ```